 The theme for EHA 2022 is “Hidden Figures.”
 Economic history is a broad field spanning time and space using methodologies that range from broad synthetic histories to more narrowly focused examinations of a particular event, place, or period.
 Yet, our work often excludes the activities, agency or contribution of particular groups or societies due to the challenges of finding evidence, particularly quantitative evidence.
 To give two examples.
 Women are often invisible due in part to name change on marriage or being seen as legally passive actors.
 Indigenous societies are considered as distinct and separate from the societies or economies in which they reside.
 Our focus on the most visible may not matter, but it may lead to a distortion of the historical reality we seek to understand.
 The program committee calls for papers that seek to integrate such groups into the economic histories of the societies they share and inhabit.
 Of course, proposed papers on all areas of economic history are welcome and graduate students are encouraged to attend.

 Graduate students are encouraged to attend the meeting.
 The association offers subsidies for travel, hotel, registration, and meals, including a special graduate student dinner.
 A poster session welcomes work from dissertations in progress.
 The poster submission system will open on March 1, 2022.
 Applications for the poster session are due no later than May 21, 2022, online on the meetings website.
 The dissertation session, convened by Joshua Lewis (Université de Montréal) and Caroline Fohlin (Emory University), will honor six dissertations completed during the 2021-2022 academic year.
 The submission deadline is May 15, 2022.
 The Allan Nevins and Alexander Gerschenkron prizes will be awarded to the best dissertations on North American and non-North American topics respectively.
-Dissertations must be submitted as a single PDF file.
+Dissertations must be submitted as a single PDF file and must be the original dissertation that was submitted and approved by your committee.
 Files of less than 5 MB in size may be sent directly to the conveners as an email attachment.
 To submit a file over 5 MB, please supply a download link in an email message.
 The Nevins prize submissions should be sent to: Joshua.email@example.com and the Gerschenkron prize submissions to: firstname.lastname@example.org.
 All submissions will be acknowledged by return email.